life4/deal/docs/details/contracts.md

 ## Simplified signature

 The main problem with contracts is that they have to duplicate the original function's signature, including default arguments.
 While it's not a problem for small examples, things become more complicated when the signature grows.
-In this case, you can specify a function that accepts only one `_` argument, and deal will pass there a container with arguments of the function call, including default ones:
+In this case, you can specify a function that accepts only one `_` argument, and deal will pass a container with arguments of the function call to it, including default ones:

 ```python
 @deal.pre(lambda _: _.a + _.b > 0)